Flash Technique Therapy in Calgary

-Flash Technique is a modern, creative trauma-processing approach designed to help people heal from overwhelming memories and emotional distress without repeatedly reliving the past.
-Developed by Phil Manfield in 2017, Flash Technique is an offshoot of EMDR that emphasizes a gentler, faster, and more resource-based process.
+Flash Technique Therapy is a modern, evidenced-based trauma-processing therapy designed to help people heal from overwhelming memories and emotional distress without repeatedly reliving the past.
+Developed by Phil Manfield in 2017, Flash Technique is an offshoot of EMDR trauma therapy that emphasizes a gentler, faster, and more resource-based process.
+It can be used with individuals or as a couple within Gottman Method Couples Therapy.

 Rather than asking you to repeatedly revisit painful memories, Flash Technique allows the brain to process trauma while you remain in a positive, grounded, and resourced state.
 This makes it an ideal option for people who feel overwhelmed by traditional trauma therapies or who struggle with intense emotional reactivity.